realA10001986/Dash-Gauges/README.md

 Same as [this](#-primary-empty-percentage), but for the 'Percent Power' gauge

+##### &#9654; Slowly drain 'Percent Power' during TT

+For analog gauges only.
+This selects whether the meter should slowly move towards zero during a time travel, or jump to zero after the time travel.

 ##### &#9654; 'Roentgens' full percentage

 Same as [this](#-primary-full-percentage), but for the 'Roentgens' gauge.
 If you adjusted the pointer's zero position to the "green zero", be careful not to choose values too high; you might overshoot the pointer's physical end position.